tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ### X.509 Account Identifiers

 Many messaging systems use multi-client (e.g. multi-device) accounts.
-Accounts are also refered to as users {{?I-D.draft-mahy-mimi-identity}}.
+Accounts are also referred to as users {{?I-D.draft-mahy-mimi-identity}}.
 Account handles are calculated like client handles but based on the certificate at the Account Handle offset (instead of Client Handle range).